Grandville (graphic novel)

-Grandville is the first of a planned five-part British graphic novel series written and drawn by Bryan Talbot.
+Grandville is the first of a five-part British graphic novel series written and drawn by Bryan Talbot.
 Published on 15 October 2009, it is a mixture of the steampunk, alternative history and thriller genres.
 It is set in a world in which France won the Napoleonic Wars and invaded Britain, and in which the world is populated mostly by anthropomorphic animals.
 The book follows a British anthropomorphic badger, Detective Inspector Archie LeBrock of Scotland Yard, investigating a murder which leads him to visit Paris in order to solve the crime, which itself leads him to uncover a political conspiracy.

 Publication history

 Development

 Talbot writes in his book that Grandville is inspired by the work of Jean Ignace Isidore Gérard, who worked under the name J.J.
 Grandville, and Albert Robida.
 He states he is also inspired by Sir Arthur Conan Doyle, Rupert Bear and Quentin Tarantino.
 References are made to them in the book.
 For example, there is a building called "Robida Tower" and an early scene set in England takes place in a village called "Nutwood", the setting of the Rupert Bear stories.

 Grandville makes several references to modern day political events.
 There are references to the War on Terror, weapons of mass destruction and the September 11 attacks.
 There are also references to other works, such as The Adventures of Tintin.